kelechi-c/microdit_jax/notes.md

 ### notes....on my tiny video generation model
-So basically, it took me like _2 weeks_ to port MicroDiT to JAX[w/NNX], at least to a _trainable_ version(tok that time to actually learn **jax/tpu** usage lmao).
+So basically, it took me like _weeks_ to port MicroDiT to JAX[w/NNX], at least to a _trainable_ version(took that time to actually learn **JAX/tpu** usage lmao).

 Thank God for the **TRC grant**.

+(Update: I paused in and rewrote a lot of stuff and debugged the model, after the official codebase was released Jan 2025.
+So it _actually_ took me ~2 weeks for the whole implementation/porting).

 Anyways, my goals are:
 - develop/train a tiny image generation model
-- implement a tiny video generation backbone w/**microdit** framework.
+- implement a tiny video generation backbone with the **microdit** framework.
-- train it on a simple video-label dataset.
 - scale to text-video hopefully
 - apply the knowledge gained to audio

-The goal isn't to get SOTA results, just good outputs :)
+The goal isn't to get SOTA results, just experiments/good outputs :)

-Now I gotta choose what model code/paper to merge..

-there's Mochi, Allegro, OpenSora, LTX-Vid...Hmmm
-Well, I went with LTX-Video, from Lightricks.
-(Mochi is bettter, but uses MMDiT, which isn't so compatible with microdit)

 #### stuff/snippets I learnt/used on the way